antonellobenincasa/referencia-ImportaYAia-python/replit.md

 ### UI/UX Decisions
 The frontend is a React application built with Vite, TypeScript, and Tailwind CSS.
 It features a complete Spanish localization for the Ecuador market, a responsive mobile-first design, and interactive components like:
 - Quote request form with conditional fields based on transport type
-- CRM dashboard with stats and "Nuevo Lead" button
+- CRM dashboard with stats and recent data display
 - Centralized messages inbox
 - Reports page with date range pickers
 - Bulk lead import page with file upload and API Key management